Ricardo Pepi: 2021 season

-On April 17, Pepi made his first appearance of the 2021 season against the Colorado Rapids, coming on as an 81st minute substitute in the 0–0 draw.
+On April 17, Pepi made his first appearance of the 2021 season against the Colorado Rapids, coming on as an 81st-minute substitute in the 0–0 draw.
 In the next match on April 24, Pepi scored his first goal of the season, a consolation for FC Dallas in a 3–1 away defeat against the San Jose Earthquakes.
 From that match on, Pepi would continue to feature as a regular starter for Luchi Gonzalez and on June 19, Pepi scored his second goal of the season against Minnesota United.
 His goal was an equalizer in a 1–1 draw.
 He then scored both goals for FC Dallas in a 2–1 victory against the New England Revolution on June 27.

 On July 24, Pepi scored his first professional hat-trick in a 4–0 home victory against the LA Galaxy.
 The three goals in a single match made him the youngest player in Major League Soccer history to score a hat-trick.
 A week later, on August 4, it was announced that Pepi was selected by Bob Bradley to participate in the 2021 MLS All-Star Game against the Liga MX All-Stars.
 During the match on August 25, Pepi came on as a halftime substitute as the match ended 1–1 in regulation time, going into a penalty shootout.
 During the shootout, Pepi scored the winning goal for the Major League Soccer All-Stars to give the league a 3–2 victory.

 In his next match, on August 29 against Austin FC, Pepi scored two goals for FC Dallas in a 5–3 away victory.
+He scored 13 goals in 31 appearances during the 2021 regular season and was named MLS Young Player of the Year.